tlcportfolio/BankruptcyBot/README.md

 ---
 ## 📝 Notes
 This bot is designed to be modular and scalable.
-It can be extended to support:
-- Integration with ERP systems (via API)
-- OCR-based invoice processing
-- Queue-based dispatch/performer model

----

 ## 📬 Contact
 For questions or code access, please contact:
 📧 terrylamcao@gmail.com
 🔗 [LinkedIn](https://linkedin.com/in/terrylamcao)